0xr0bert/phase-seminar-20221026/presentation.md

 # Background

-- Active travel policies frame walking & cycling as 'good', cars are 'bad'!
+- Active travel policies frame walking & cycling as 'good', cars as 'bad'!
 - Perceptions of acceptable commute method vary by groups.
 - Social norms may explain this difference.